Chart Color Schemes

 Infrastructure

-Hope Island has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Hope Island has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 116 projects that may impact the region.
-Notable projects include Hope Island Railway Station (Cross River Rail), Saffron at Links Hope Island, Marina Point Apartments, and Espera Residences.
-The following list details those likely to be most relevant.
+AreaSearch has identified 116 projects likely to impact the region.
+Notable projects include Hope Island Railway Station (Cross River Rail), Marina Point Apartments, Esperance Hope Island, and Coomera Urban Village Stage 3.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.